zowe/sample-angular-app/README.md

 If you prefer to download from git using https, then use git+https instead of git+ssh

 Further instruction on npm install can be found [here](https://docs.npmjs.com/cli/install).
 Search for the section on "npm install &lt;git remote url&gt;"

+## Setting Up for Rapid Development

+Before we get to implementing new features into this App, you should set up your environment to quickly build any changes you put in.
+When building web content for ZLUX, Apps are packaged via Webpack, which can automatically scan for file changes on code to quickly repackage only what has changed.
+To do this, you would simply run `npm run start`, but you may need to do a few tasks prior:

+1. Open up a command prompt to `sample-angular-app/webClient`
+1. Set the environment variable MVD_DESKTOP_DIR to the location of `zlux-app-manager/virtual-desktop`.
+Such as `set MVD_DESKTOP_DIR=../../zlux-app-manager/virtual-desktop`.
+This is needed whenever building individual App web code due to the core configuration files being located in **virtual-desktop**
+1. Execute `npm install`.
+This installs all the dependencies we put into the **package.json** file.
+1. Execute `npm run start`

 # Add Error Reporting
 ## Add the Necessary Imports
 To use the error reporting API you need to to do the following: